ngoix/OCRF/README.rst

 Install
 =======

+The implementation is based on a fork of scikit-learn.
+To have a working version of both scikit-learn and OCRF scikit-learn one can use conda to create a virtual environment specific to OCRF while keeping the original version of scikit-learn clean.

 This package uses distutils, which is the default way of installing python modules.
 To install in your home directory, use::